twimprine/help-our-neighbors-backend/README.md

 ## Packaging and deployment

 Create an IAM user and add a profile for `helpful-neighbours` to your AWS Credentials file.
+Apply the attached policy to the created IAM user 'aws-policies/deploy_policy.json' for the appropriate deployment permissions.
+Apply this policy to any account or process that will be deploying your application.

 Create a `.envrc` file with the following variables:
 ```